alirezahematidev/fakelab/README.md

 ## Fakelab Runtime

-`fakelab/runtime` enables a **global Fakelab object** at runtime, allowing your frontend or Node environment to communicate with the running Fakelab mock server.
+`fakelab/runtime` enables a **global fakelab object** at runtime, allowing your frontend or Node environment to communicate with the running Fakelab mock server.

 ## Enabling the runtime (important)